nickreich/methods2/schedule.md

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
 * Create a "slr()" R function that takes x and y vectors and outputs a list with two objects: (1) a fitted lm() object and (2) by-hand betas (calculated by likelihood or formulae).
+Try to write this as a function, but if you have trouble, then just write it as a few lines of R code and create an object as described.
-* Use this new slr() function to refit the SLR models in your dataset writeup.
+* Use this new slr() function/code to refit the SLR models in your dataset writeup.
 Compare the results and make sure they are returning the same thing.

 <a name="c6"/>
 #### Class 6 (Feb 6):